-Option 3: Arrange for a Paramedic to administer your vaccine at your home, through your primary health care provider.
+Option 3: Arrange for in-home vaccination through your primary health care provider.

-If you have mobility challenges or medical reasons that prevent you from attending a vaccination clinic, you may be able to have a Paramedic vaccinate you in your home.
+If you have mobility challenges or medical reasons that prevent you from attending a vaccination clinic, you may be able to get vaccinated in your home.
 This can be arranged through your primary health care provider.
 To arrange for vaccination in your home, your primary health care provider is required to complete a ‘Physician Request Form for COVID-19 Vaccination of Homebound Patients’ and to submit it to email@example.com.
 For further details about this process, have your primary health care provider refer to the April 23, 2021 e-fax to physicians(PDF file).
-Please contact 311 for any questions about this process.